-Shooting pains from your buttock down to your toes?
-You may have sciatica, a general term for pain along the sciatic nerve.
-It is usually associated with a herniated or slipped disc in the lower back but there are other causes for sciatica.
+You may have sciatica, shooting pains from your buttock down to your toes?
+A general term for pain along the sciatic nerve.
+It usually associated with a herniated or slipped disc in the lower back but there are other causes for sciatica.

 What is Sciatica?

 The sciatic nerve is the largest and longest nerve in the body with a diameter of almost 2cm.
 It starts from the sacral plexus, a network of nerves in the pelvis region, branching out down into each of the legs.

 The sciatic nerve carries out two basic functions, namely motor (movement) functions and sensory (feeling) functions.
 When the nerve compressed, the symptoms are called sciatica.
 Aside from sharp shooting pain, symptoms such as loss of reflexes, weakness and numbness are often present when both its motor and sensory functions are impaired.

 One common cause of sciatica is a herniated disc or “slipped disc”.
 The herniated disc protrudes and places pressure on the nerve root which connects to the sciatic nerve.

 As the longest nerve in the body, there are ample opportunities for the nerve to be compressed.
 They include:

 - Piriformis Syndrome pain caused by the piriformis muscle that may be in inflamed, or irritated.
 This muscle in your buttock and lies right on top of the sciatic nerve as it exits the spine and goes down your leg.
 When inflamed or irritated, this muscle swells and applies pressure on the nerve giving you the sciatica like symptoms.